asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 started, the OpenShift scheduler which runs on a master eventually tasks an OpenShift node to start the pod.
 The command to start the pod is passed to the kubelet process running on the assigned OpenShift node.
 One of the additional responsibilities of the kubelet is to expose the local metrics available, to the Linux kernel through an HTTPS endpoint.
-The OpenShift metrics po use the metrics exposed by the kubelet on each OpenShift node as their data source.
+The OpenShift metrics pods use the metrics exposed by the kubelet on each OpenShift node as their data source.
 Although the kubelet exposes the metrics for individual nodes through HTTPS, no built in tools are available to aggregate this information and present a cluster wide view.
 This is where Prometheus comes in handy, it acts as the back end for metrics deployment, it queries the API server for the list of nodes and then queries each individual node to get the metrics for the entire cluster.
-It stores the metrics in its internal store dataset.
+It stores the metrics in its internal store data set.
 On the frontend the Prometheus pod processes the metrics.
 All metrics are exposed in the cluster through a common REST API to pull metrics into the OpenShift console.
 The API can also be used for integration into the third party tools or other monitoring solutions.